carla-simulator/ros-bridge/docs/ros_installation_ros1.md

 - [__Testing__](#testing)

 !!!
 Important
-    ROS is still [experimental](http://wiki.ros.org/noetic/Installation) for Windows.
-It has only been tested for Linux systems.
+    The ROS bridge has not yet been tested in Windows.

 ---
 ## Before you begin